 Defense is Not for Amateurs

 Skilled DUI attorneys sit next to their clients in the back of the courtroom and watch one person after another accepting the first offer presented to them by the prosecutor.
-Unrepresented defendants routinely suffer license loss and financial penalties far more severe than people represented by an experienced DUI lawyer.
+Unrepresented defendants routinely suffer license loss and financial penalties far more severe than people represented by an experienced DWI attorney.
 They often accept those consequences to avoid paying for an effective DWI lawyer.
 It is not until months later, sometimes years, that they begin to fully appreciate their decision to forgo a great DUI lawyer.
 Going unrepresented, or bargain shopping for your DUI/DWI defense, can have devastating impacts on the length of drivers license loss and can result in substantial career consequences from a criminal record.
 Attorney Sweeney, a former DUI prosecutor, has seen this process unfold from both sides of the courtroom for many years.
 The only bargain is the best DUI defense lawyer you can get.

 BREATHALYZER IS EVIDENCE